-Located at the south and north of the tropical forests.
+Located in the south and north of the tropical forests.

 Trees here are adapted to resist the summer drought.

-Located at the south of the temperate regions around the coasts of the Mediterranean, California, Chile and Western Australia.
+Located in the south of the temperate regions around the coasts of the Mediterranean, California, Chile and Western Australia.

 The growing season is short and almost all trees are evergreen, but mixed with hardwood and softwood.

-Located at Eastern North America, Northeastern Asia, and western and eastern Europe.
+Located in Eastern North America, Northeastern Asia, and western and eastern Europe.

 Usually, the broad-leaved hardwood trees shed leaves annually.

 There are well-defined seasons with a distinct winter and sufficient rainfall.

 Located in the cold, windy regions around the poles.